-There are a lot of reasons why you shouldn’t do your own taxes.
+While many people do their own taxes, there are a lot of reasons why it may not be the best idea for you.
 Prime among them are inadvertently adding errors and not finding all the tax deductions you're eligible to take.
 Another is simply to alleviate the burden in terms of time and stress.

 Figure out your tax needs